-- Whilst it is not possible to make a direct comparison between the SADC and Core datasets, it can be seen that average weekly rents for council-owned general needs social housing were higher in May 2013 than the average weekly rents for all new general needs social housing lettings in 2011/12 - Average weekly rents in the district, for all new lettings during 2011/12, ranged from £75.24 for a 1 bedroom property to £106.91 for a properties with 3 or more bedrooms - Average weekly rents for all council-owned general needs properties, as at May 2013, ranged from £76.50 for a 1 bedroom property to £126.28 for a property with 4 or more bedrooms.
+- Whilst it is not possible to make a direct comparison between the SADC and Core datasets, it can be seen that average weekly rents for council-owned general needs social housing were higher in May 2013 than the average weekly rents for all new general needs social housing lettings in 2011/12. - Average weekly rents for all new lettings during 2011/12, ranged from £75.24 for a 1 bedroom property to £106.91 for a properties with 3 or more bedrooms. - Average weekly rents for council-owned general needs properties ranged from £76.50 for a 1 bed to £126.28 for a property with 4 or more bedrooms.